January 8, 2018 20 Retail Experts Predictions for 2018 (I): Tech-Driven Disruption

 2017 has been quite a hectic year in the retail sector.
 It’s definitely been a wake-up call for many retailers who have found themselves struggling to stay relevant in an industry that is constantly being disrupted by shifting consumer trends and technological adoption.

-As the new year begins, we decided to find out what is going to shape retail in 2018 and how brick-and-mortars are going to overcome the so-called ‘Retail Apocalypse’, according to experts from around the world.
+As the new year begins, we decided to find out what is going to shape retail in 2018.
+Our aim was to talk with experts around the world about how brick-and-mortar stores will overcome the ‘Retail Apocalypse’.

-This is the first part of the two-part retail predictions round-up post, where we asked 20 experts – from top publications like Retail Minded, Total Retail and Retail Insider, among many more – which technology is going to be the main game-changer in the industry this year.
+This is the first part of the two-part retail predictions round-up post.
+We asked 20 experts – from top publications like Retail Minded, Total Retail and Retail Insider, among many more – which technology is going to be the main game-changer in the industry.

 In terms of technology, we’ve seen a surge in Artificial Intelligence, Voice-Enabled Commerce, Augmented & Virtual Reality, and Visual Recognition.

 1) The hottest tech will be Artificial Intelligence